 The following discount entertainment tickets are a selected list of discount and half-price tickets for the coming weekend, as well as some other upcoming hot tickets.

 These tickets are all available through our affiliate Goldstar (which means: when you make a purchase through these links, we earn a commission, which supports the maintenance of this website at no cost to you).
 Some deals are limited and sell out.
 So, click through to the ones that interest you ASAP.
-We update this list once a month.
+We update this list once a week.

 Housed in a 1909 brick building on the Seattle waterfront, Highway 99 Blues Club and Restaurant is inspired by the juke joints of the American South and the neighborhood blues clubs of Chicago.
 Dubbing themselves “the West Coast Home of the Blues,” the venue fully embraces the culture and music.
 On stage, you’ll see regional and national touring artists cranking out everything from zydeco to honky-tonk to roots and Americana.
 Meanwhile, the venue itself is studded with “old timey” touches like a 34-foot bar made from antique doors and blue velvet benches collected from an old Masonic Temple.
 The walls are covered with photos snapped by some of the country’s best blues photographers.
 And to round out the juke joint experience, the kitchen pumps out Southern-style comfort food — think jambalaya and chicken gumbo — while the bar whips up cocktails named for blues legends like Robert Johnson and Muddy Waters.